 Do I grill a Boston butt fat side up or down?

-By grilling fat side down, the pan you placed under the grill rack will catch all of the fat drippings.
+Grill fat-side down.
+The pan you placed under the grill rack will catch all of the fat drippings.
 You can use the drippings to make a delicious au jus!

-Why wrap the pork butt in foil?
+Why wrap it in foil?

-Wrapping the pork in foil keeps it nice and juicy and tenderizes the meat.
+Grilling a Boston butt in foil keeps it nice and juicy and tenderizes the meat.
 This is what makes the meat fall-apart juicy!

-How long do I grill pork butt?
+How long do I grill it for?